giacomoflisi/giacomoflisi/README.md

 - 🔮 Future plans for this summer:
   	- [ ] start a personal blog
-	- [ ] set up a homelab with Proxmox
+	- [x] set up a homelab with Proxmox
 	- [ ] set up a hacking lab for malware analysis and network intrusion detection
 	- [ ] build something cool in Golang related to cyber
 	- [ ] hunt for bugs in the wild
-	- [ ] organize repos, dotfiles and notes

 - 📫 **giacomo.flisi@protonmail.com**